-You might want to use it for wings as I did, pictured here, and that recipe is coming up next.
+You might want to use it for wings as I did, pictured here, and that recipe is coming up next, Instant Pot BBQ Wings.
 The Alabama White BBQ Dipping Sauce really worked beautifully with those barbecue sauced wings and took them over the top!
-I think I’d love this drizzled over restaurant style Bacon Brussels Sprouts, too.
+I think I’d love this drizzled over restaurant-style Bacon Brussels Sprouts, too.
 I see those popping up now as appetizers at all kinds of restaurants these days – they are like a trend that never dies!
 And that’s a good thing.
 I haven’t this as a salad dressing, but I’d stick to a good, crisp iceberg or maybe a kale salad; it’s got enough kick to stand up to both but might overpower a more delicate salad blend.
 You might want to thin it just a bit if you try it as a dressing.

 Making Alabama White BBQ Dipping Sauce:

 There’s nothing to making this quick dipping sauce.
 Just mix it together and serve as is or refrigerate it for a while to blend the flavors.
 Once refrigerated, it does thicken up just a little bit.
-So far, I’ve only used mayonnaise for this dipping sauce, but I think it would work great made with Greek yogurt, too.
+So far, I’ve only used mayonnaise for this dipping sauce, but I think it would work great made with Greek yogurt, too, or maybe a mix of both.
 However you roll – you just can’t go wrong.

 And if you’d like to use this as a barbecue sauce, maybe basting your chicken or pork with it when you’re making it on the grill, you can’t go wrong with that.
 That’s what the original White Alabama Barbecue Sauce is for, after all.
 Just use this recipe and thin this with a touch of water and it will be the right consistency.
 Not much water; just a tablespoon or two will do it.

 Saving Money on Alabama White BBQ Dipping Sauce: